 Virginia addresses custody and visitation in the same set of statutes.
 In addition to parents, the statute allows a court to determine visitation for "persons of legitimate interest," including but not limited to grandparents, stepparents, former stepparents, blood relatives, and family members.
 If the grandparent is the parent of an individual whose parental rights have been terminated, they are not considered a person of legitimate interest.
 Adoption also terminates a grandparent's rights unless the adopting party is a stepparent.

-When a court is asked to make a determination about custody or visitation , the court is instructed that the primary factor to be considered is the parent-child relationship.
+When a court is asked to make a determination about custody or visitation, the court is instructed that the primary factor to be considered is the parent-child relationship.
 Before a court can award visitation to any other person of legitimate interest, such as a grandparent, the court must determine by clear and convincing evidence that the visitation is in the best interest of the child.
-The statue lists several factors to be considered in determining best interest, but some do not apply to grandparent visitation.
-The these factors include:
+The statute lists several factors to be considered in determining best interest, but some do not apply to grandparent visitation.
+These factors include:

 The age and physical and mental condition of the child, with consideration given to developmental needs